AlexPoltak/vrs_cvicenie_3/README.md

 This class also takes care of the interaction during measurement(in this frame) or selection cutting line(emits to each projection frame except ZX-side way).

 #### Getting Started
-1. When you want to use this view somewhere, first of all you have to add frame with class QCloudAerialView to .ui file.
+1. When you want to use this view somewhere, first of all you have to add frame with class **QCloudAerialView** to .ui file.

 2. To show this view with painted cloud points, call **addAndShowCloud** on this frame:

-    - `inputcloud` - generated point cloud of selected frames
+    - `inputcloud` - the entire cloud that generated the backend for display
-    - `llp1` - right centered point of selection rectangle(on right side in the direction of trajectory)
+    - `llp1` - right centered point of cut(on right side of trajectory)
-    - `llc1` - centered point of selection rectangle defined by user
+    - `llc1` - centered point of cut, defined by user
-    - `llp2` - left centered point of selection rectangle(on left side in the direction of trajectory)
+    - `llp2` - left centered point of cut(on left side of trajectory)
-    - `cutwidth` - value defined by user(with double spin box "Buffer" in right menu)
+    - `cutwidth` - distance from cut
-    - `newusedZones` - used zones
+    - `newusedZones` - zones which are used

 ```js
 void QCloudAerialView::addAndShowCloud(cloudViz inputcloud,pcl::PointXYZRGB llp1,pcl::PointXYZRGB llc1,pcl::PointXYZRGB llp2,double cutwidth,std::map<int, bool> newusedZones)